rakeshsaha40/eventbrite-rakesh/README.md

 * `node_modules/` - the folder containing all of your dependencies.
-  Usually you don't need to do anything to it, but if your app is misbehaving, sometimes removing and reinstalling `node_modules/` by running `rm -rf node_modules/` and `npm install` or `yarn install` will fix it.
+  Usually you don't need to do anything to it, but if your app is misbehaving, sometimes removing and reinstalling `node_modules/` by running `rm -rf node_modules/` and `npm install` will fix it.
+Though, you really shouldn't need to do that.
-* `yarn.lock` - this describes the exact state of your `node_modules/`
+* `package-lock.json` - this describes the exact state of your `node_modules/` tree (the files in `node_modules`)
-  tree without uploading the tree itself. npm modules are always being updated, so this allows you to know exactly what you're running and standardize this across installations.
+  without uploading the tree itself (all those hundreds of files). npm modules are always being updated, so this allows you to know exactly what you're running and standardize this across installations.
 * `.gitignore` - this tells Git which files and folders to ignore --